SolutionYogi/LearnSoftwareEngineeringUsingCSharp/CsvToSqlInsert/README.md

 CsvToSqlInsert
 ===================================

-Write a C# class called CsvToSqlInsert which can read a CSV file and produce INSERT statements.
+Write a C# class called CsvToSql which can read a CSV file and produce INSERT statements.

 Look at the sample CSV file at TestData\Person.csv